Why You Need to Experience Italy's Wine Country

 By taking a tour of Italian wineries, you will get a close-up look at not only how wine is made, but also a slice (or glass) of culture, history and pride.

 On top of that, wineries in Italy tend to be found in the most scenic places imaginable.
-From castles to fishing villages and rolling hills, wineries are set in picturesque landscapes that seem to capture the essence of romantic beauty.
+From castles to fishing villages to rolling hills, wineries are set in picturesque landscapes that seem to capture the essence of romantic beauty.

 It’s worth doing a tour for the scenic factor alone.